dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/PurgeDeletedRows.md

 enable
 {: .paramName}

-A Boolean specifying whether or not to physically delete rows that have been logically deleted during major compaction.
+When a major compaction takes place, this Boolean specifies whether or not to physically delete rows that have been logically deleted.
 {: .paramDefnFirst}

 </div>